cloudevents/sdk-csharp/docs/formatters.md

 accepted in `DecodeBinaryModeEventData`, beyond asserting that the argument is not null.
 This is typically called by a protocol binding which should perform validation itself later.

+## Data content type inference

+Some event formats (e.g. JSON) infer the data content type from the actual data provided.
+In the C# SDK, this is implemented via the `CloudEventFormatter` methods `GetOrInferDataContentType` and `InferDataContentType`.
+The first of these is primarily a convenience method to be called by bindings; the second may be overridden by any formatter implementation that wishes to infer a data content type when one is not specified.
+Implementations *can* override `GetOrInferDataContentType` if they have unusual requirements, but the default implementation is usually sufficient.

+The base implementation of `InferDataContentType` always returns null; this means that no content type is inferred by default.